themysticsavages/cloudbot-discord/etc/setup.md

   You need to put in an ACTUAL token so it can login.
 For that, go to the Bot section in the Discord Developer Portal and copy the token.
 Remember that this token is secret, so keep out of the eyes of the public!

-  Then run `replace.py`, and paste the token into the input.
-This Python file replaces the text `token` at the bottom of `bot.js` with your token.
-You need Python to run replace.py, but you probably have it anyway.
-If you don't have Python, you can manually insert the token into the bot file.

-  Finally, run it with `node bot` in some terminal or PowerShell window.
-You will see the text:
+  Then run `run.bat` (I will make an shell script accomplishing the same thing as well).
+This small and dependent script asks for the token, which you can paste into the input, then it will run the js file and you will see the text:

   ```
   CloudBot is connected